dimarudik/bublik/README.md

 mvn clean package -DskipTests
 ```

-Run the cli
+Halt any changes to the movable tables in the source database.

-Halt any changes to the movable tables in the source database
+Run the cli:

 - Oracle:
   > ```